-- 2.27 The Council continues its leading role in East Kent Green Infrastructure (GI) coordinating a joint approach by four local authorities and partners to the enhancement of GI in East Kent and the protection of European Wildlife Sites within the sphere of regeneration. - 2.28 The Green Infrastructure Strategy has been published and work is underway on its first revision to take on board policy changes (NPPF) and changes in GI project status. - 2.29 Growth Point funding has enabled the Council to achieve, with partners, a Heritage Lottery Fund Landscape Partnership Grant to deliver over £2 million of GI associated work around the Dover town.
+- 2.22 The Council continues its leading role in East Kent Green Infrastructure (GI) coordinating a joint approach by four local authorities and partners to the enhancement of GI in East Kent and the protection of European Wildlife Sites within the sphere of regeneration. - 2.23 The Green Infrastructure Strategy has now been updated to take on board policy changes (NPPF) and changes in GI project status. - 2.24 Growth Point funding has enabled the Council to achieve, with partners, a Heritage Lottery Fund Landscape Partnership Grant to deliver over £2 million of GI associated work around the Dover town.